DavyJonesLocker/client_side_validations/README.markdown

 ## Usage ##

-Client Side Validations required [jQuery](jQuery).
+Client Side Validations requires [jQuery](http://jquery.com).

 Include the client-side-validations.js file in your layout

     <%= javascript_include_tag 'client-side-validations' -%>

-Turn on the validations for eahch form_for
+Turn on the validations for each form_for

     <%= form_for @book, :validate => true do |book| -%>